kojodoc/kojodoc.github.io/reference/kojo-env-strengths.md

 * And more...

 ### A powerful language
-Scala, the programming language used in Kojo, has great (arguably better than any other language in the world) support for three important and widely used programming/computing paradigms:
+[Scala](http://scala-lang.org), the programming language used in Kojo, has great (arguably better than any other language in the world) support for the most important and widely used programming/computing ideas and paradigms:
+* modular programming
-* object-oriented programming.
+* object-oriented programming
-* functional programming.
+* functional programming
-* concurrent programming.
+* concurrent programming

+Kids learning programming in Kojo get to see these ideas in a theoretically clean but also practically very usable and rich context.
+These learned ideas can then be transferred very easily to other languages like Python, Javascript, and Java.

-### Product development opportunities
+### Physical product development opportunities
-Kojo has great support for generative art, which can be used to create exciting designs that can be printed on t-shirts, carry bags, back-packs, cups, caps, etc.  Here is a sample t-shirt design done in Kojo:
+Kojo has great support for generative art, which can be used to create exciting designs that can be printed on t-shirts, carry bags, posters, back-packs, cups, caps, etc. This enables children to build things that they can use, showcase, and potentially sell.
+This in turn provides tremendous motivation and multi-dimensional learning and growth opportunities.

+Here is a sample t-shirt design done in Kojo:
 ![code-for-good](code-for-good.png)